File a Federal tax return and claim it before you can receive EITC. Click here to calculate your EITC.

 The rebate program benefits eligible Pennsylvanians age 65 and older; widows and widowers age 50 and older; and people with disabilities age 18 and older.
 The income limit is $35,000 a year for homeowners and $15,000 annually for renters, and half of Social Security income is excluded.
 For more information and eligibility criteria, click on the link above.

 If you are a senior citizen you may be entitled to a discount on your water/sewer bills.
 You must, however, be 65 years of age or older and your annual combined income for you, your spouse and all members of your household cannot exceed $32,300.
 You may file the application based on income for the prior calendar year.
-Click the link above to fill out your application today!
+Click here to fill out your application today!

 The Affordable Care Act put in place comprehensive health insurance reforms that have improved access, affordability, and quality in health care for Americans.
 Click here to learn about the law, how to get coverage, and how it has helped people across the country.